grapa-dev/grapa/maintainers/BUILD_AND_DEPLOYMENT/DOCUMENTATION_DEPLOYMENT.md

 ## Troubleshooting
 - If the build fails, check for errors in your Markdown or MkDocs config in `/docs-src`.
 - If the site does not update, ensure you have committed and pushed `/docs` to `main`.
-- For more details, see `maintainers/DEVELOPMENT/DOCUMENTATION_DEPLOYMENT_GUIDE.md`.
+- For more details, see this file (`BUILD_AND_DEPLOYMENT/DOCUMENTATION_DEPLOYMENT.md`).
+- If you find a reference to `DEVELOPMENT/DOCUMENTATION_DEPLOYMENT_GUIDE.md`, update it to point here.